NachtRaveVL/SiK/README.markdown

 ## What You Will Need

- - A Mac OS X or Linux system for building.
-Mac users will need the Developer Tools (Xcode) installed.
   - At least two Si1000 - Si102x/3x - based radio devices (just one radio by itself is not very useful).
  - A [SiLabs USB debug adapter](http://www.silabs.com/products/mcu/Pages/USBDebug.aspx).
    - psst: Or just grab a [FTDI programmer](https://www.amazon.com/s/?field-keywords=FTDI), such as the [Sparkfun FTDI Basic Breakout](https://www.amazon.com/SparkFun-DEV-09716-FTDI-Basic-Breakout/dp/B0068QKQEA/).

 Optional:

+ - A Mac OS X or Linux system (or [Windows Bash](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) for building.
+Mac users will need the Developer Tools (Xcode) installed.
  - Python to run the command-line firmware updater.
  - [Mono](http://www.mono-project.com/) to build and run the GUI firmware updater.
    - psst: Or use [SiK Radio Config Tool](http://vps.oborne.me/3drradioconfig.zip) or [Mission Planner](http://ardupilot.org/planner/docs/common-install-mission-planner.html).